Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Gff files of the TSSs:** If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
 If you don't want to detect UTR-derived sRNAs, TSS information still can be provided as a filter.
-We strongly recommend input this file.
+We strongly recommend input this file. please check the section :ref:`tss_ps`.

 **Gff files of processing sites:** For checking the sRNAs which end with processing sites.
 Moreover, Some 3'UTR-derived and interCDS-derived sRNA candidates start from processing sites not TSSs.
 If you don't want to detect UTR-derived sRNAs, This information still can be provided to increase the accuracy, especially for some long non-coding regions.
 We strongly recommend input this file if you want to detect UTR-derived sRNAs.
+Please check the section :ref:`tss_ps`.

 **Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via promoters and sRNA coverage.
 The format should be as following: